Tira, Israel: 1948–1949

-Early postwar developments
+1950s–1960s

-In 1945, Tira's village lands had extended over 31,359 dunams, of which 26,803 were Arab, and 3,720 under Jewish ownership.
 Over the years 1953–1954, Israel expropriated a block of 5,232 dunams and, by 1962, of the original total, 8,599 dunams remained for village use.
 The family-clan structure of its residents has not changed since then.
 Tira, like all other Arab towns in Israel, was placed under military rule, a system not formally abolished until 1966, (Note: "In the early years of statehood, the Arabs in Israel were perceived as a 'security problem'.
 They were regarded as a small part of the Arab world and a potential 'fifth column'.
 The first prime minister of Israel, David Ben-Gurion, was quoted as saying 'the Arabs have to be judged according to what they could do and not according to what they have actually done'.'
 (Abu Rass 2002)) and in which considerations of jurisdiction were always decided without local consultation, by talks between the military governor and the Ministry of the Interior.
 This changed in the 1980s, when each town was allowed to have an Arab representative in such councils.

 Though Israel abolished the village councils in Tira, and elsewhere, established by the British, in 1952 Tira was given local council status In the township, municipal elections are regarded as far more important than national elections, since the allocation of municipal jobs, the winners' spoils, depends on who wins control of the council.
 Politically in these early decades, Tira voted predominantly for Israeli left wing parties.
 (Note: In the national elections of 1959, votes in Tira were fairly split between supporters of Communists (375) Mapam (329) and religious (315) (Cohen 1965).)According to Sabri Jiryis, in 1956 the then governor had two members of the Tira local council banished in order to stop them from voting in the elections for a new chairman.
 He favoured the candidate proposed by General Zionists, the party the governor belonged to, and, once the 2 Arabs were banished, the governor's candidate managed to secure a majority.
 During the 1965 Knesset elections, Moshe Dayan addressed 3,000 people in the village and stated that the official Israeli policy regarding the integration of its Arab citizens was going too far: integration was "unnecessary" and would not take place.

 On the eve of the 1956 Suez Crisis, Tira was one of the border villages subject to a snap curfew.
 The Border Police officer in charge of Tira, Arye Menashes, asked his commander what to do with the returning villagers who were unaware of the curfew and understood the curt response as meaning that he should kill them.
 Menashes asked if that applied to women and children, and was told that it did.
 In the event, unlike at the nearby village of Kfar Qasim where the Border Police murdered 48 people, Menashes decided to disobey the order and allowed the villagers to return to their homes safely.